 End goals of Info Card and EndScreens:

-Make sure your lead magnet is very closely tied into the content of your YouYube video.
-For instance, if your YouTube video is about how to build Rest Apis then your lead magnet should be to enroll in your Rest Apis course.
+Make sure your lead magnet is very closely tied to the content of your YouYube video.
+For instance, if your YouTube video is about how to build Rest APIs then your lead magnet should be to enroll in your Rest APIs course.